Bias in Universal Machine-Learned Interatomic Potentials and its Effects on Fine-Tuning: Results

 Figure~\ref{fig:results_modelEvaluations} is re-summarized in Table~\ref{table:results_evalModelMetrics}, along with the RMSEs in force and stress predictions on either model's self-generated test data.

-Table~\ref{table:results_evalModelMetrics} again shows that energy RMSEs do not appear to change with the number of data points in the naive approach as all RMSE values are closely distributed around 10 meV/at, with the exception of N-31pts, which is an outlier with an RMSE of 18.14 meV/at.
+Table~\ref{table:results_evalModelMetrics} shows the metrics of each model at each fine-tuning step, where N is the number of converged DFT evaluations from the sampled MD trajectory.
+Table~\ref{table:results_evalModelMetrics} again shows that energy RMSEs do not appear to change with the number of data points in the naive approach, as all RMSE values are closely distributed around 10 meV/at, \rep{except for}{with the exception of} N-31pts, which is an outlier with an RMSE of 18.14 meV/at.
 This may be due to the number of points (N=3), which is low because not all sampled MD frames converged.
 On the other hand, we observe a steady increase in accuracy from FT1 to FT4, where RMSE decreases from 16.28 meV/at to 3.98 meV/at.
 As was seen in the independently generated test set metrics in Table 1, force errors appear to depend on the number of frames rather than the workflow, as both cases have a trend of RMSE\textsubscript{F} decreasing from around 0.15~eV/A to around 0.12~eV/at as more points are added.

-To understand the apparent differences in the learning process between the naive and periodic models, we next decompose each model's dataset into smooth-overlap-of-atomic-positions (SOAP) descriptors and perform a principal component analysis (PCA) to observe how the datasets compare in chemical space.
+To understand the apparent differences in the learning process between the naive and \rep{iterative}{periodic} models, we next decompose each model's dataset into smooth-overlap-of-atomic-positions (SOAP) descriptors and perform a principal component analysis (PCA) to observe how the datasets compare in chemical space.
 One PCA is fit to the concatenated datasets, totaling 100 points, and the first two 2 principal components (PCs) capture 41.82\% of explained variance, with five PCs capturing 68.91\% of the explained variance.

-Figure~\ref{fig:results_PCA_Datasets} depicts the PCA of either dataset's SOAP descriptors using the first two PCs, the regions where each atom type resides in PC space (labelled in dashed boxes), and the unique regions of either dataset relative to each other, denoted as Naive \( \notin \) Periodic or Periodic \( \notin \) Naive.
+Figure~\ref{fig:results_PCA_Datasets} depicts the PCA of either dataset's SOAP descriptors using the first two PCs, the regions where each atom type resides in PC space (labelled in dashed boxes), and the unique regions of either dataset relative to each other, denoted as Naive \( \notin \) \rep{Iterative}{Periodic} or \rep{Iterative}{Periodic} \( \notin \) Naive.